PamellaSoto/organizely/README.md

 - Delete all completed tasks automatically.
 - Customize application background with preset colors and (soon) custom images.
 - (coming soon) Pomodoro addon for focus.
-- Integration with ZenQuotes API for daily motivation.
+- Integration with Advice Slip JSON API.

 ## Technologies Used